 Tip: You can also view subnets from the WhatsConnected console shortcut menu.
-Click (Subnets icon).
+Click Subnets icon).
 The Subnets dialog appears.

-About the Links View
+About the Links view

-The Links View is a spreadsheet-like view that displays all known topology links in the network discovery file.
+The Links view is a spreadsheet-like view that displays all known topology links in the network discovery file.
 This view provides a concise list of all of your network connections.

-Data displayed in this view can be printed, print previewed, or saved to a text file, commaseparated-value (CSV) file for use in Microsoft Excel, or a .PDF.
-For more information, see About data grid views (on page 24).
+Data displayed in this view can be printed, print previewed, or saved to a comma-separatedvalue (CSV) file for use in Microsoft Excel or other reporting applications.
+For more information, see About data grid views (on page 23).